emil-todirascu/emil-todirascu/README.md

 Currently:
 - working as a Software Engineer at Nerds & Company in the Netherlands
-- interested in Typescript, Angular, Vue and Ruby on Rails
+- interested in Typescript, Angular and Ruby on Rails
 - reading books on technology, economics and health

 More about me on my website - https://emiltodirascu.com/